 Back in 1978, we began a decades-long breeding program to create exceptionally tender and flavourful grass-fed beef.
 Our herd includes Shorthorn and Black Angus cattle bred especially for flavour, tenderness, marbling and aging qualities.
-This puts us out of step with the way things are usually done in the beef business, but that’s okay.
 We believe that beef should be judged at the dinner table, not the weigh scales.

 No beef ever reaches its full potential for flavour or tenderness without at least 30 days of dry aging.
 But you need to intentionally raise cattle so beef can be aged this long.
 And to be honest, not all the animals we raise end up with full aging potential.
 That’s why only the best of the best carries the Pure Island name.